TaoranJ/CodingAssistant-Clang/README.md

 ***

 ## Usage ##
-It's very east to use.
+It's very easy to use.

 >./utility sourcefile1, sourcefile2 -- [options]